mrityunjaygr8/sample_bank/README.md

 Apply all downward migrations, reset the DB to blank, except the schema table
 - sqlc
 Compile GO code based upon the specified queries using sqlc
+- test
+Run the unit tests for the project